socialfoundations/lawma/README.md

 accelerate launch -m axolotl.cli.train config.yml
 ```

 Fine-tuning Lawma 8B on 7xH100 GPUs required a total of 600 H100 hours (3 epochs), whereas fine-tuning Lawma 70B on 8 H100 nodes of 8 GPUs each required around 1600 H100 hours (1 epoch).
-We find that further epochs hurt average task performance.

 ## Reproducing the experiments and figures of the paper

-To reproduce the results of the paper, take the following steps:
-* Go to [data_generation](data_generation/) for all code to create the classification tasks and the fine-tuning dataset.
+* The directory [data_generation](data_generation/) contains code used to create the legal classification tasks and the fine-tuning dataset.
 * The directory [evaluation](evaluation/) contains code used to evaluate various models on the classification tasks.
 * The directory [fine-tune](fine-tune/) contains code to fine-tune Lawma, as well as the for the additional fine-tuning experiments included in the paper.
 * The directory [notebooks](notebooks/) contains ipynb files to generate the plots and tables of the paper.